Muhammad-ijazCRT/Django-Email-Sender-master/README.md

 #
-## Note: THis section is can solve the Error which develoepr face in email sending....
+# Note: THis section is can solve the Error which develoepr face in email sending....

-### Error
 ### Fix error code 10060 connection timeout in django email sending process...

 #### This can fix through : Verify web proxy connection.